-Consideration Report No. 473 (CON 473) and the public notice (Anti-Dumping Notice (ADN) No. 2018/103) provide further details relating to the initiation of the investigation and are available on the Anti-Dumping Commission (the Commission) website at www.adcommission.gov.au.
+Consideration Report No. 473 (CON 473)3 and Anti-Dumping Notice (ADN) No. 2018/1034 provide further details relating to the initiation of the investigation and are available on the Anti-Dumping Commission's (the Commission) website at www.adcommission.gov.au.

-1.3.3 Preliminary Affirmative Determination
+1.3.3 Preliminary affirmative determination